HIVE-ResearchGroup/volumetric-data-interaction/README.md

 Another option would have been the import from disk using the package manager in this version.
 Due to errors which indicated missing references, this option has been abandoned.

+#### Tutorial
+When it comes to tutorials, there may be some differences in naming. e.g.
+NetworkManager = NetworkingManager
+NetworkObject = NetworkedObject
+NetworkTransform = NetworkedTransform

+To test the usage of MLAPI the first tutorial from a youtube series was implemented (https://www.youtube.com/watch?v=Dux5xGidEdc) in the Scene MLAPI Tutorial.

+Unity itself also provides two tutorials for a helloworld application involving MLAPI (https://docs-multiplayer.unity3d.com/docs/tutorials/helloworld/helloworldintro).

+The tutorial can be tested using the already installed ParrelSync functionality.